NeoProtect/NeoPlugin/README.md

   serverId: '' # The serverID is set automatically during setup
   backendId: '' # The backendID is set automatically during setup
   autoUpdateIP: false # This setting automatically sets the IP of the NeoProtect backend every 10 seconds
+DebugMode: false # IMPORTANT Please ensure that you activate this option solely upon receiving a prompt from a NeoProtect maintainer.
+# This setting is only for paid costumer and allow you to disable the AutoUpdater
+# 'ENABLED'  (Recommended/Default) Update/Downgrade plugin to the current version
+# 'DISABLED' AutoUpdater just disabled
+# 'DEV'      Only update to the latest version (Please never use this)
+AutoUpdater: ENABLED
 ```